AGV recommend all campaigns make a local version of this document, with updated contact details and share with all volunteers.

 Projects occasionally go off the rails because individuals feel embarrassed to ask for help.
 Even if you think your question seems silly or that you should know the answer please ask.
 Asking questions avoids many problems down the road, and so questions are encouraged.
 Those who are asked questions should be responsive and helpful.

 7. Step down considerately

 Members of every project come and go.
-When somebody leaves or disengages from the project, in whole or in part, they should do so in a way that minimises disruption to the project.
+Volunteers have a right to withdraw from their position without penalty, however, when somebody leaves or disengages from the project, in whole or in part, they should do so in a way that minimises disruption to the project.
 This means they should tell people they are leaving and take the proper steps to ensure that others can pick up where they left off.